-Spicer Creek WMA is located along East River Road in the Town of Grand Island in Erie County.
+Spicer Creek WMA is a 34-acre property located along East River Road in the Town of Grand Island in Erie County.
 The parcel includes rights to a portion of the Niagara River bed along 1600 feet of its shoreline.
 The area is primarily made up of wetland habitat.

 Accessible observation area in Spicer Creek WMA

 Hunting and trapping are allowed on the property.
 There are two accessible hunting blinds on the Niagara River.

 The hunting blinds are included in the waterfowl lottery and permit program coordinated by Beaver Island State Park (leaves DEC website).
 A free permit is required to hunt at these blinds.
 The lottery drawings for blinds are held at the state park every Monday, Wednesday and Friday during waterfowl hunting season.
 For more information, call the state park office at 716-773-3271.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.

 Users of the area are likely to encounter a variety of wildlife species.
 The more common species are beaver, muskrat, rabbit, mink, raccoon, fox, a variety of waterfowl and shorebirds, birds of prey, amphibians and reptiles and a variety of song birds.